Steps to Successful Forum Marketing

 Spend Some Time "Lurking" on the Forum

-You'll also get a lot of valuable insight into what the most common questions are in your market, what problems people have, and what are the most common types of solutions.
-Invaluable data.
+You'll also get a lot of valuable insight into what the most common questions are in your market, what problems people have, and the most common types of solutions.

 Make Valuable and Useful Contributions to the Community

 This is the key to successful forum marketing.
 Whenever anyone asks a question related to your products or services, dazzle them with incredibly useful answers.
 These situations are opportunities to demonstrate your expertise and to generate goodwill.
-Backup your advice with links to trusted sources, and respond to follow up questions quickly.
+Back up your advice with links to trusted sources, and respond to questions quickly.

 Put Your Website URL in Your Signature File